 We looked at the many inspiring examples of people working to build vibrant local economies – both around the world and in Ladakh itself.
 We explored different strategies to counter the onslaught of the corporate-led global economy in India and abroad.
 The event provided a big-picture framework that unites political/economic action with inner/spiritual change.

-A major focus will be on strategies that can strengthen and renew Ladakh's local economy and food systems, while addressing some of the region's most serious problems, including: the mountains of waste caused by the exponential growth of tourism and the spread of consumer culture; climate change; new “modern” health problems; the loss of cultural self-esteem; the threats to traditional Ladakhi farming systems and the growing dependence on imported industrial foods.
+A major focus was on strategies that can strengthen and renew Ladakh's local economy and food systems, while addressing some of the region's most serious problems, including: the mountains of waste caused by the exponential growth of tourism and the spread of consumer culture; climate change; new “modern” health problems; the loss of cultural self-esteem; the threats to traditional Ladakhi farming systems and the growing dependence on imported industrial foods.